 Mayor Adrian Fenty is now the next step in the District joining the other 14 states that currently allow medical marijuana to be distributed to residents, according to The Washington Times.

 If approved by Fenty, Congress would have 30 days to review the bill before becoming D.C. law.
 As of Tuesday, D.C.
 Council passed the measure allowing patients with HIV/AIDS, cancer, or similar illnesses to obtain up to two ounces of medical marijuana a month pending a doctor’s recommendation.
-They can also have weed delivered directly to their home when they best buy marijuana online.
+They can also have the best delta-8 THC brands delivered directly to their home when they best buy marijuana online.

 In addition, Delta-8 is a recently emerged cannabinoid.
 It contains neuroprotective properties that may help reduce anxiety, pain, and nausea.
 It also produces psychotropic effects similar to delta-9, the primary form of THC in cannabis, but delta-8 gummies are less potent.
 Delta-8 is found in trace amounts in cannabis and hemp plants, and as hemp is legal to grow anywhere in the US and more readily available, the cannabinoid is often sourced from that.
 Daily use of delta 8 thc gummies 300mg can help reduce feelings of stress and anxiety.

 Roll Call (subscription required) reports today that members of Congress won’t likely step in to stop the District’s medical marijuana program from moving forward.
 Legislation legalizing the sale and use of marijuana and weed online for medicinal purposes passed the D.C.
 Council on a second vote last week, and now goes to Mayor Adrian Fenty for his signature before heading to the Hill for the usual 30-day congressional review period.